-The statistics fluctuate from year to year, due to call volume, transport times, and delay in available ambulances, which can affect the Performance Plan numbers.
 Ambulances in Ontario work on a seamless system when it comes to dispatching and responding to calls.
 There are times when Haldimand County has zero ambulances available and neighboring municipalities provide coverage for our municipality.
-This occurred 59 times in 2020, 35 of them occurring at night.
+This occurred 121 times in 2021, 57 of them occurring at night.
 This will increase response times.
-In 2020, Haldimand County Paramedic staff have noticed that, although our call volume has not increased (in fact has decreased moderately from 2019), the availability of ambulances is becoming an issue as multiple calls are being dispatched simultaneously, and therefore, affects our ability to respond.
+In 2021, Haldimand County Paramedic staff noticed a minimal call volume increase and the availability of ambulances is becoming an issue as multiple calls are being dispatched simultaneously, and therefore, affects our ability to respond.
 This is most significantly noticeable at night by referencing our Code "0" data (that being when units are not available).

-In 2020, neighboring municipalities did 423 emergency calls in Haldimand County as Haldimand County resources were not available.
-These 423 calls also define why our call volume dropped from 2019. because Haldimand resources were not available at the time to respond.
+In 2021, neighboring municipalities did 549 emergency calls in Haldimand County as Haldimand County resources were not available.
+This is an increase of 126 calls from the previous year.
 Also, ambulances are still being utilized for transfer services into the urban centres to get patients to specialized health care.
 This affects our resources, and often the ambulances are used to respond to emergencies in the urban centres due to Ontario's "Seamless System" model currently in place.
 Staff are tracking this data, to ensure they are providing the most effective deployment plan, which has been updated, specifically at night to try assist with response times.
 However, this is only an interim solution.
-Data is showing that call volumes-specifically at night-have increased by 45% since 2008, which is affecting our response times as well as resources available to provide adequate service to the residents and visitors of Haldimand County.
+Data is showing that call volumes-specifically at night-have increased by 66% since 2008, which is affecting our response times as well as resources available to provide adequate service to the residents and visitors of Haldimand County.
 It is also important to know that night resources in Haldimand County have not been increased since the County took over the responsibility of Paramedic Services back in 2001.
 The current assessment of resources suggests that the County is very close to needing to augment its staffing resources, however, with the current uncertainty associated with Provincial directions that may change how paramedic services are provided, this decision is best made when the Provincial process is completed.
 That being said, the service is reaching the point where the County may have to determine that adding resources is a priority despite Provincial process.

-The 2020 ambulance response time performance is presented as Attachment 1 to this memo.
+The 2021, ambulance response time performance is presented as Attachment 1 to this memo.
 Also, staff have included Haldimand County's Response Time Performance Plan Results for the past 5 years as Attachment 2 to this memo.
-This information has been submitted to the MOHLTC and will be made publically accessible on their website.
+This information will be submitted to the MOHLTC and will be made publically accessible on their website.